This post may contain affiliate links.

 Instructions

-- Bring a medium pot of salted water to a boil over high heat
+- Bring a medium saucepan of salted water to a boil over high heat

 - Add the elbow macaroni from the box and cook, stirring occasionally (especially in the beginning), until al dente (start tasting after 5 minutes)